osu-cs290-sp19/final-project-cs290_final_group_24/README.md

 ```
 $ npm start
 ```
-<br>You may need to install some json file. "express","express-handlebars", "handlebars"
+<br>You may need to install some json file before you using "npm start".
+Install "express", "express-handlebars", and "handlebars".
 ```
 npm install express;
 npm install express-handlebars;